gaglalli16-cv/computer-vision-portfolio/FIPA-roi-extraction/README.md

 ## Academic Context
 This project was completed following official course specifications and evaluation criteria, including ROI extraction accuracy, break-up detection performance, and technical reporting.

+## Data Privacy Note
+This repository contains a demonstration version of the ROI extraction pipeline.
+Due to dataset usage restrictions, only a representative sample frame is visualized.
+The full implementation was developed and evaluated on the complete dataset offline.